agiresearch/iAgent/README.md

 # iAgent

-This repository provides the implementation for the paper **"iAgent"**.
+This repository provides the implementation for ACL 2025 Findings paper "iAgent: LLM Agent as a Shield between User and Recommender Systems".

 The traditional recommendation ecosystem primarily focuses on designing sophisticated models to enhance ranking performance, thereby increasing platform benefits.
 However, these models often neglect the importance of user-driven instructions and put users under the direct control of recommender systems.